 I hope you enjoyed today’s look.
 I think this palette is more suited to those with warmer skin tones.
 These Dior palettes wear very well, and I don’t need an eye primer for it to stay on my lids.
 If you have very oily lids though, I think you’d be wearing a primer no matter what.
 My lids are neither oily nor dry, but they do oil up after a few hours in the heat.
 I’m OK if I’m in an air conditioned place.

 I have 2 more palettes to feature.
 Do you guys want a purple one, or a khaki one?
+What do you think of Dior Inflame?
 Happy weekend to you!